syelamar/MGMT590_classResources/Team_DN4_Assignment2/README.md

 dive_analysis_report.pdf: The final, two-page DIVE Summary Report and Action Plan, representing the consolidated group deliverable.

 team_contribution.pdf: This file lists the contributions of each team member.

+## dive_analysis_report/
+Please click 'More Pages' to review all Appendix pages included in the dive_analysis_report.
+Appendix pages include Cost Optimization analysis and visualizations.

 ## documents/
 This directory contains all the markdown documentation files, organized by team member.